-Students examine how meaning is communicated in drama, utilising performance skills, elements of production, forms and styles.
-By conducting research and analysing dramatic works that have made a difference, students draw conclusions about the purpose and intended audience.
+Students examine how meaning is communicated in drama, utilising performance skills, elements of production, forms, and styles.
+By conducting research and analysing dramatic works that have communicated a powerful message for a particular purpose and students draw conclusions about how meaning was communicated to the intended audience.
 They develop skills in empathy, interaction, responsiveness, and communication.
-Through the creation of their own dramatic works, students understand semiotics and power relationships in different societies.
+Through the creation of their own dramatic works and performances, students understand semiotics and power relationships in different societies.
 They apply dramatic techniques to shape audience response, by provoking, informing, or entertaining.